Last updated 2026-02-15

 Industry average net margin: ~12% | Average annual growth: ~15%

-Where your e-commerce business falls within the 2x to 4.5x SDE range depends on five technology-specific factors that buyers evaluate during due diligence.
+Where your e-commerce business falls within the 2x to 4.5x SDE range depends on a handful of e-commerce business-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 1